TB-UofT/Cloud-Sec-Work/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-deploy-playbook.yml and metricbeat-deploy-playbook.yml files to /etc/ansible/roles.
+- Copy the config files for ansible and playbooks and update accordingly.
 - Update /etc/ansible/hosts to include the ip address of the machine under webservers
 - Run the playbook, and navigate to <IP.Address.OfYour.server:5601> to check that the installation worked as expected.